-Recognizing that lexically-divergent predicates discuss the same event is a challenging task in NLP \cite{barhom-etal-2019-revisiting}.
-Lexical resources such as WordNet \cite{miller1995wordnet} capture synonyms (\textit{say, tell}), hypernyms (\textit{whisper, talk}), and antonyms, which can be used with caution when the arguments are reversed ({[}a]$_0$ beat {[}a]$_1$, {[}a]$_1$ lose to {[}a]$_0$).
-But WordNet's coverage is insufficient, in particular missing context-specific paraphrases (\textit{hide, launder} in the context of money).
-Distributional methods, on the other hand, enjoy a broader coverage, but their precision is limited because similar terms are as often as not mutually-exclusive (\textit{born, die}) or are temporally or causally related (\textit{sentenced, convicted}).
+Recognizing that mentions of different lexical predicates discuss the same event is challenging \cite{barhom-etal-2019-revisiting}.
+Lexical resources such as WordNet \cite{miller1995wordnet} capture such synonyms (\textit{say, tell}) and hypernyms (\textit{whisper, talk}), as well as antonyms, which can be used to refer to the same event when the arguments are reversed ({[}a]$_0$ beat {[}a]$_1$, {[}a]$_1$ lose to {[}a]$_0$).
+However, WordNet's coverage is insufficient, in particular, missing context-specific paraphrases (e.g. (\textit{hide, launder}), in the context of money).
+Conversely, distributional methods enjoy broader coverage, but their precision for this purpose is limited because distributionally similar terms may often be mutually-exclusive (\textit{born, die}) or may refer to different event types which are only temporally or causally related (\textit{sentenced, convicted}).

 Two prominent lines of work pertaining to identifying predicates whose meaning or referents can be matched are cross-document (CD) event coreference resolution and recognizing predicate paraphrases.
-The former identifies and clusters event mentions across multiple documents, that refer to the same event \emph{within their respective contexts}, while the latter collects pairs of event expressions that may refer to the same events \emph{in certain contexts}.
-Table~\ref{table:ecb_vs_chirps} illustrates this difference with examples of predicate paraphrases that are not always co-referring.
+The former identifies and clusters event mentions, across multiple documents, that refer to the same event \emph{within their respective contexts}.
+The latter task, on the other hand, collects pairs of event expressions that, at the generic lexical level, may refer to the same event \emph{in certain contexts}.
+Table~\ref{table:ecb_vs_chirps} illustrates this difference with examples of co-referable predicate paraphrases, while their mentions obviously do not always co-refer.